ice-blockchain/ion/example/android/README.md

 # Generation of Tonlib libraries for Desktop applications
 You can use Tonlib compiled in an ordinary way for desktop applications.
 If you use Java you can load the library using JNA.

-The latest Tonlib library can be found among other TON artifacts either on TON release page or inside the [appropriate GitHub action](https://github.com/ton-blockchain/ton/actions/).
+The latest Tonlib library can be found among other ION artifacts either on ION release page or inside the [appropriate GitHub action](https://github.com/ice-blockchain/ion/actions/).